The Quest for the Origins of Ultra-High-Energy Cosmic Rays: Acknowledgements

 \section{Acknowledgements}

 I acknowledge support from the Agence Nationale de la Recherche (ANR), project ANR-23-CPJ1-0103-01.
+I thank Michael Unger for useful comments on this manuscripts.
 I also thank the organisers and participants of ECRS2024, who contributed to the discussions that inspired this work.